AljanScholtens/aljanscholtens.nl/content/blog/het-goud-van-de-onlanden/index.en.md

 ---
+title: The Gold of the Onlands
+date: 2015-09-20
+slug: the-gold-of-the-uncountries
+draft: false
 author: aljan
-date: 2015-09-20
+subtitle: ''
 description: ''
-draft: false
-language: en
+related: Onlanden in de avond
+related_url: /blog/onlanden-in-de-avond
+photo: 1.jpg
+thumbnail: ''
 header: true
 header_studio: false
 header_title_gradient: false
-photo: 1.jpg
-related: Onlanden in de avond
-related_url: /blog/onlanden-in-de-avond
-slug: the-gold-of-the-onlands
 source_hash: c0a7c8d8333659b43b4f960c41cd8680
-subtitle: ''
-thumbnail: ''
-title: The Gold of the Onlands
 ---

 Once again I run up the stairs; this time to grab my tripod.
 I am in a hurry.
 The sky looks beautiful and I need to make it to the Onlands.
 I attach my Canon 24mm F2.8 to the camera, throw my backpack over my shoulder and walk to the car.